jeyzey/appbasky/README.md

 <img src="media/header.png" alt="AppBasky">

 <p><b>Self-service, on-demand application stacks.</b><br><br>
 Use the languages and tools you want.
-AppBasky includes pre-created container images and templates that allow you to easy build and deploy your favorite application frameworks, databases, and more.
+AppBasky includes pre-created container images and templates that allow you to easy build and deploy your favorite application frameworks, databases, and images to your Kubernetes clusters faster and easier than ever.

+From cloud to datacenter, AppBasky lets you deliver Kubernetes-as-a-Service for your team or for your customers.

 Start Your Engine!
 Accelerate your DevOps Performance using AppBasky.
 The AppBasky DevOps Acceleration Engine is delivered on a unique, complete, and fully integrated technology framework.